quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part78_Classical_Condi.md

 ??x
 In this scenario, the TD model reduces to the Rescorla–Wagner model with a few key distinctions:
 1. The meaning of `t` differs: In the Rescorla–Wagner model, `t` represents a trial number, whereas in the TD model, it denotes a time step.
-2. The prediction target \( R_t \) in the TD model has a one-time-step lead over its counterpart in the Rescorla–Wagner model.
+2. The prediction target $R_t$ in the TD model has a one-time-step lead over its counterpart in the Rescorla–Wagner model.

 The core of this distinction lies in how the models handle the timing and interpretation of variables during learning processes.